ekhadley/litho/README.md

 # Image to Lithophane CLI
 Turn any image into a 3D-printable lithophane!
 A lithophane is a thin translucent panel that reveals an image when backlit.
 Features include:
 - Convert any common image format (PNG, JPEG, BMP, etc.) to a 3D lithophane model
 - Optional decorative frame with customizable dimensions and other options
-- Adjustable thickness, resolution, and scaling
+- Adjustable thickness, resolution, and scaling Written in C

 ![results.png](results.png)
 could be worse...